networknt/light-doc/content/en/deployment/linux_service.md

 ### Externalize Configuration

-For production deployment, you need to externalized your configuration to a folder so that it can be easily updated.
+For production deployment, you need to externalize your configuration to a folder so that it can be easily updated.

 Update your command line to add -Dlight-4j-config-dir=/etc/yourappconfig

-Please follow [config][] module document for details on how config files are loaded.
+Please follow the [config][] module document for details on how config files are loaded.

 ### Forward Port 443